Ishabdullah/codey/README.md

 > **Architecture:** Local Multi-Model Orchestration
 > **Focus:** Privacy, Zero-Cloud Dependency, Efficiency

 Codey is a command-line AI software engineer designed to run **entirely on your local machine**.
-Unlike cloud-based assistants that rely on massive server farms, Codey runs on standard consumer hardware.
+Unlike cloud-based assistants that rely on massive server farms, Codey runs on standard consumer hardware, including high-end mobile devices via Termux.
 It maintains complete data privacy by ensuring no code or telemetry ever leaves your machine.

 ## Design Philosophy